Monday, 29 December 2008

 December 2008

-THE PROCEDURE AND WHAT TO EXPECT
+THE AVS PROCEDURE AND WHAT TO EXPECT

-Next, you'll get a catheter inserted (no, not fun at all).
-It is extremely unpleasant if you've never had one-- the first 1/2 hour feels very weird, with lots of pressure down there.
+Next, you'll get a catheter inserted (no, not fun).
+It is rather unpleasant if you've never had one-- the first half hour is uncomfortable with pressure.
+Since this is a procedure where another catheter goes into both sides of your groin, you will be shaved down there a bit.

 A nurse will take your blood pressure about 3-4 times before they wheel you in, as they want to make sure it's not high.